 The commercial drone industry has been having trouble getting off the ground in the USA.
-With strict regulations from the FAA, commercial industries are not able to take full advantage of drone technology.
+While non-commercial usage, such as the activities described at dronesuavreport.com are largely unregulated, when it comes to commercial usage there are strict regulations from the FAA; commercial industries are not able to take full advantage of drone technology.
 As of now, drone operators in the U.S must have the drone in line of sight at all times with no assistance from GPS or cameras.
 This hinders the effectiveness of this kind of technology because many drones are able to be flown using GPS guidance and an operator is able to control the drones from the comfort of their couch.
 However, in the UK, drone businesses offering Aerial Mapping Services are flourishing.

 Many other countries have already seen the advantage of regulating the commercial drone sector.
 Their regulations do not impede growth of the emerging industry but instead support the technology.
 In Europe, many companies have already started using drones to assist business operations, this includes the mining sector.
 The use of autonomous drones for mining exploration is an application that would greatly benefit the manufacturing industry in particular.
 These drones will be able to asses mine conditions without the need to put an individual at risk.
 These kinds of applications are not yet being utilized by US companies because of the need to stay in constant line of site of the drone.